sofiabogdanova/deno-self-monitoring/README.md

 After initialization process is over the app will be listening on `7777` port.
 So you could access it on [localhost:7777](http://localhost:7777)

+**!!!
+IMPORTANT !!!**
+In order to work this app requires you to set up the following ENV variables:
+- DENO_ENV - set it to anything else from `TEST`
+- PGHOST - address where your PostgreSql server is accessible
+- PGDATABASE - name of the database on your PostgreSql server
+- PGUSER - username to access your PostgreSql server
+- PGPASSWORD - password to access your PostgreSql server
+- PGPORT - port on which your PostgreSql server is listening

+You could set them all up in `.env` file.

 #### Or using docker compose

 As an alternative you could use docker-compose to wire up the application with PostgreSql database in the container.